 Our goal is to build capacity and consolidate skills whether it is in the context of permanent support to Member States, in the context of operations or providing training support to third countries.

-This plan targets current and future trainers in EUAA Modules, including trainers who may wish to become EUAA Certified Trainers.
+- Trainers Curriculum Modules for current and future trainers in EUAA Modules, including trainers who may wish to become EUAA Certified Trainers and Assessors.

 We respond to the training and professional development needs of national authorities by offering permanent support to EU+ countries.